lafadovale/lafadovale/README.md

 I'm a former advertiser who felt the need to code for my personal projects and started studying IT.
 Then I felt in love with it and never stopped.

 - 👯 I'm a web developer now, but in the future I wonder myself working on AI or Cybersecurity.
+Actually I'm curious about all topics.
-- ⚡ Curious fact: my dream is to visit at least 30 different countries and this career is helping me a lot to get there.
+- ⚡ Personal fact: my dream is to visit at least 30 different countries and this career is helping me a lot to get there.
 Currently I've been in 10.

 ##